Shivam010/PIGAME/README.md

 # PIGAME
 Pigame, commonly called Pig (dice game) is a JavaScript based game, made for fun and time pass in leisure.
+Play the game at https://shivam010.github.io/PIGAME/